musart/phonegap-docs-kr/docs/kr/1.0.0/phonegap/storage/sqlresultsetlist/sqlresultsetlist.md

 Details
 -------

-SQLResultSetList¿ SQL select ¿¿¿ ¿¿ ¿¿¿¿ ¿¿¿¿ ¿¿¿¿. ¿ ¿¿¿ ¿¿¿ ¿¿ select ¿¿¿ length ¿¿¿ ¿¿¿¿.
+SQLResultSetList ¿ SQL select ¿¿¿¿¿¿ ¿¿¿ ¿¿¿¿ ¿¿¿¿. ¿ ¿¿¿ ¿¿¿ ¿¿ ¿¿¿ select ¿¿¿ ¿¿ ¿¿¿¿¿¿ ¿¿¿¿ length ¿¿¿ ¿¿¿¿. ¿¿¿¿ ¿¿ ¿¿ ¿¿ ¿¿¿ ¿¿¿¿ ¿¿¿ 'item' ¿¿¿ ¿¿¿ ¿¿¿. item ¿¿¿ database¿ ¿¿¿ ¿¿ ¿¿¿ ¿¿¿¿¿¿ ¿¿¿ ¿¿¿¿.

-The SQLResultSetList contains the data returned from a SQL select statement.
+contains the data returned from a SQL select statement.
 The object contains a length property letting you know how many rows the select statement has been returned.
 To get a row of data you would call the `item` method specifing an index.
 The item method returns a JavaScript Object who's properties are the columns of the database the select statement was executed against.

 ¿¿¿¿ ¿¿¿
 -------------------